 Along the perimeter of the park are beautiful buildings, built for the Ibero-American Expo of 1929.
 Many of them now serve as museums.

-Allow at least two hours for exploring the park.
+Allow at least one hour for exploring the park.

 If you go: Parque de Maria Luisa, Paseo de las Delicias, s/n, 41013 Sevilla, Spain